meerkat-manor/marti/docs/source/who.md

-# Who is likely to use marti
+# Who is likely to use martiLQ

 You are likely to find the **martiLQ** framework relevant if you:

-1. Have many document exchanges
+1. Have many document exchanges, such as End of Day batches
 2. Need to verify or reconcile the documents

 ## Data exchanges